juliogomez/netdevops/README.md

 The network topology you will use for testing is called the _testbed_, and it includes your devices and links.
 It is defined in a YAML file, and as long as pyATS is implemented in Python, _everything is an object_... including the testbed.

-Your network devices are also objects in pyATS, so you can perform operations on them using _methods_:
+Your network devices are also objects in pyATS, so you can perform operations on them using _methods_, like the following:

 * connect()
 * ping(destination)